 about

-Celebrated as “a conductor who clearly knows his way around an avant-garde score” (The Times - London), critics have hailed Kaziboni among the foremost interpreters of modern classical music of his generation.
-He has led premieres of hundreds of new works across the globe by composers that include Georg Friedrich Haas (weiter und weiter und weiter…), George Lewis (Song of the Shank, Disputatio), Heiner Goebbels (House of Call), John Luther Adams (Prophecies in Stone), Augusta Read Thomas (The Auditions), Dai Fujikura (Shamisan Concerto), Liza Lim (The Spinning World), Yann Robin (Toccata), (Jacob TV (The News Suite), and worked with other leading composers that include George Benjamin, Helmut Lachenmann, Steve Reich, Rebecca Saunders, Felipe Lara, Morten Lauridsen, Olga Neuwirth and Matthias Pintscher, among many others.
-Moreover, he has had a long association with leading contemporary music groups, Ensemble Modern (Frankfurt) and Ensemble Intercontemporain (Paris) where he served as assistant conductor at the beginning of his career and now prolifically collaborates with as a guest conductor and curator.
+A prolific, multi-faceted artist, widely celebrated as “a conductor who clearly knows his way around an avant-garde score” (The Times - London), critics have hailed Kaziboni among the foremost interpreters of modern classical music of his generation.
+He has led premieres of hundreds of new works across the globe by composers that include Georg Friedrich Haas (weiter und weiter und weiter…), George Lewis (Song of the Shank, Disputatio, Weathering), Heiner Goebbels (House of Call), John Luther Adams (Prophecies in Stone), Augusta Read Thomas (The Auditions), Dai Fujikura (Shamisan Concerto), Liza Lim (The Spinning World), Yann Robin (Toccata), Nina Šenk (November Night), Jacob TV (The News Suite), and worked directly with other leading composers that include George Benjamin, Helmut Lachenmann, Steve Reich, Rebecca Saunders, Julian Anderson, Francisco Filidei, Felipe Lara, Morten Lauridsen, Olga Neuwirth and Matthias Pintscher, among many others.
+Moreover, he has had a long association with leading contemporary music groups, Ensemble Modern and Ensemble intercontemporain, where he began his career in his apprentice years as the conductor of the International Ensemble Modern Academy (2012-13), and Ensemble intercontemporain assistant conductor (2015-2017).